stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 When the receiver is restarted, it will start in Bind mode.

 ## Setting Failsafe Values
-__Do not set fail-safe values while in flight!__.
-Please see the Customizing Fail-safe Values section for more information.
+__Do not set fail-safe values while in flight!__ Please see the Customizing Fail-safe Values section for more information.
 * Navigate to the model "SETUP" page.
 * Place all switches in the desired fail-safe state.
 * Move the sticks to the desired fail-safe state.
 Hold them in this position until the fail-safe settings are recorded by the receiver.